-In 2013, the executive management of the Company was entrusted with the CEO and the executive vicepresident.
-The CEO was appointed for a term of maximum one year by the Board of Directors of the Company.
-On 24 October 2013, the CEO, Evangelos Moustakas, was appointed for a term expiring on the date of the annual shareholders meeting of the Company deciding on the annual accounts for the year ending on 31 December 2013, ie on 3 June 2014.
+The CEO is appointed for a term of maximum one year by the Board of Directors of the Company.
+On 24 October 2013, the CEO, Evangelos Moustakas, was appointed for a term expiring at the conclusion of the ordinary general meeting of shareholders of Viohalco of 3 June 2014.

 The CEO is vested with the day-to-day management of the Company.
 He is also entrusted with the execution of the resolutions of the Board of Directors and he represents the Company within the framework of its day-to-day management.
+The general responsibilities of the CEO includes the following: